nus-dbdesign-group22/realisticdata/example/README.md

     - `decimal_places={number}` only applies when `decimal=true`.
 Specify exact decimal places.
 Can use `{min}..{max}` for flexible decimal places.
 - `id`: represent numerical id of a row.
     - if `primary_key` option is specified, the field will be a unique self-incrementing integer.
     - if `reference` option is specified, the field will be a foreign key referencing the id of another table.
+This also applies if `reference` option is not specified in-line, but declared outside of table declaration.
 See further detail for the `reference` option below.
     - if neither `primary_key` nor `reference` option is specified, the field will be a random unique integer number.
 - `first_name`: random person's first name
     - inherit all of `string`'s options